cybertraining-dsc/su22-reu-385/time-series-prediction/arima/arima.md

 ## ARIMA Time Series Prediction

-ARIMA, which stands for 'AutoRegressive Integrated Moving Average,' is a forecasting algorithm that is based on the idea that past values of a time series can be used to predict future values.
-The ARIMA model is defined by three terms: p, d, and q.
+ARIMA is a forecasting algorithm that stands for 'AutoRrgressive Integrated Moving Average'.
+It is the Idea that past values of a time series is relevant while predicting future values.
+The ARIMA model is defined by three Values namely: p, d, and q.

-where,
+where:

 The order of the AR term is denoted by p.

 The order of the MA term is denoted by q.

-The number of differencing required to make the time series stationary is denoted by d.
+The differencing required to make the time series stationary is denoted by d.

-If a time series exhibits seasonal patterns, seasonal terms must be added, and the time series becomes SARIMA, short for 'Seasonal ARIMA.'

 ### So, how do you make a series stationary?